-Physician willingness and resources to serve more Medicaid patients
+Physician willingness and resources to serve more Medicaid patients perspectives from primary care physicians

 OBJECTIVE: Sixteen million people will gain Medicaid under health reform.
 This study compares primary care physicians (PCPs) on reported acceptance of new Medicaid patients and practice characteristics.